Techniques Reduce Muscle Soreness

 10. Get a Massage

-11. Try Compression Gear
+11. Use Compression Gear

-12. Look Into Cryotherapy
+12. Explore Cryotherapy

 Also Read: How does Nutrition Influence the Recovery Process?